Interacting with JavaScript

 Defining top-level functions and properties

-You can also define top-level functions and properties using @JSTopLevel
+You can also define top-level functions and properties using @JSTopLevel with static class methods.

 For example: